2011 Malawian Air Fouling Legislation: Chaponda's retraction

 On 4 February 2011, the BBC reported that the Solicitor General Anthony Kamanga had contradicted Chaponda, saying the legislation referred to other forms of pollution.
 Reporting the controversy, The Registers story was headed "Big stink over Malawi farting ban: Solicitor general challenges trouser cough clampdown".

 Later, Chaponda retracted his remarks, saying he had not read the proposed bill before commenting.

 The head of Capital Radio, which had aired the interview, signed an agreement with the government on 14 February 2011 in which the media committed to refrain from reporting stories that would destroy the image and credibility of the country.

 Chaponda also notes that the media misunderstood him and the laws.
 He noted that the reporting of this bill was a reflection of media trying to discredit the Bingu wa Mutharika government.

 Political fallout with media

 The farting legislation led to further tension between the Malawian press and the Bingu wa Mutharika administration.
 Relations between the press and the Mutharika administration were strained due to the passage of a publications law that restricted press coverage.
 The press saw it as a part of on-going attempts by the Mutharika administration to crack down on press and limit democracy during his second term in office.
 The government saw the reporting as a direct attempt by the Malawian media to discredit and embarrass the Bingu wa Mutharika administration.

 Media government agreement

-A few weeks after the story made international headlines, the Malawi government Minister of Information and Civic Education, Simon Vuwa Kaunda signed an agreement with the local press with regards to reporting about the Bingu wa Mutharika administration and the country.
-The intent of the agreement was to create greater communication between the press and the government.
-The request that journalists refrain from reporting stories that destroy Malawi's image and credibility both domestically and internationally without seeking clarification from the government.
-It led the way to government and press in Malawi meeting at regular intervals to be briefed on national affairs.
-However, continuing suppression of the media by the administration was one of the causes of the 2011 Malawi Protests.
+Following the flatulence issue's international headlines, Malawi President Bingu wa Mutharika signed legislation that allowed the Malawi government to ban publications it deemed "contrary to the public interest".
+This nationwide media suppression led to widespread frustration among citizens and contributed to the 2011 Malawi Protests.